Planning in progress... Stay tuned for exciting updates!

 This sold-out show starred original student choreography performed by some of Cambridge's best dancing talent.
 The dancing was accompanied by a live orchestra whose beautiful rendition of Mendelssohn's score ensured it was treat for the ears as well as the eyes.
 A huge well done to everyone involved!

-King's Affair performance On Wednesday 15th June, six members of the ballet club performed at King's Affair, the alternative June event put on by King's College.
+Performance at King's Affair 2016 On Wednesday 15th June, six members of the ballet club performed at King's Affair, the alternative June event put on by King's College.
 Those queuing to enter the event were treated to an hour of dancing in the chapel, with the club's dancers accompanied by the Fourier String Quartet playing movements from various Mozart quartets.

-Clare May Ball performance In the early hours of Tuesday 14th June, five dancers from the ballet club performed at Clare May Ball.
+Performance at Clare May Ball 2016 In the early hours of Tuesday 14th June, five dancers from the ballet club performed at Clare May Ball.
 They presented a selection of solos, duets and group dances to music from the ballet 'Sylvia'.
 Composed by the French composer Delibes, the music ensured that the performance fit perfectly with the Parisian theme of the area of the ball.

 Contemporary ballet workshop Emma Cohen led this one-off, exciting contemporary ballet workshop on Saturday 14th May.
 Emma is a third-year history of art student from Haverford College in America, and has been studying at Pembroke College for the past two terms.
 She has been doing ballet since age three and has attended intensives at Boston Ballet, American Ballet Theater, and Complexions Contemporary Ballet.
 In grades 9-12 she performed as an apprentice with Elements Contemporary Ballet in Chicago, and has continued to dance with local ballet and contemporary choreographers while studying in Philadelphia.